PicassoCT/MOSAIC/README.md

 Through all the delusional haze, they sense, that they will be hunted into extinction for this atrocity.

-Sometimes, just some hireling realizing to late what he has assembled, for that ever absent employer.
+Sometimes, just some gig-worker realizing to late what he has assembled, for that ever absent employer that paid so well.

 There is no law, no hope and no god in a city shortly before and forever after a launch.